 Circulation > Condensation

 This tip is two-fold.
-First, remember to switch off your car lights when your car is off.
-As tempting as it may be to use your handy dandy car lights to illuminate the night, your dead battery and the subsequent hour-long struggle with jumper cables is no way to start your next morning.
+First, remember to switch off your car lights when your engine is off.
+As tempting as it may be to use your handy dandy car lights to illuminate the night, your dead battery and the subsequent hour-long struggle with jumper cables is no way to start your morning.
 Secondly, every car camper should take a headlamp.
 Hands-free headlamps kick handheld flashlights’ butt any day.
 It’s a commonly known fact that headlamps are the true MVP of any camping trip.

 Have a plan

 Even the most spontaneous adventures come with a well-thought plan.
 Wanderlust is fine and dandy until you’re stranded without toilet paper after you had chili for dinner (hope you the packed TUMS).
 Luckily, a little prep work can go a long way to prevent a crisis.
 Be sure to check the weather before you hit the road for a car camping, Overlanding adventure, or road trip.
 Research when and where you would like to stop on your route, and scan any relevant site regulations before arrival.
 Think ahead for your next car camping trip so you’re never caught up a creek without a paddle or in the woods without TP.

 Perhaps the most important car camping tip is to relax.
 Enjoy your time outside in a new and exciting place without the stresses of work.
 Forget about your to-do list on your fridge at home, and the iron that you may or may not have turned off—just focus on the freedom of the outdoors.